run-ai/docs/docs/Researcher/workloads/inference-overview.md

 * Changing compute resources to improve performance
 * Changing the number of replicas and scale plan to adapt to requirement changes and scales

 During the update and until its successful completion, the service that the workload provides is not jeopardized as these are production-grade workloads.
-Hence, consumers can continue using the model (send prompts for example) during the update process.
+Hence, consumers can continue using the model (interact with the LLM) during the update process.

 During the update process of an inference workload, a new revision of pod(s) is created.
 This revision is the new desired specification of the workload.
 Although several updates can be submitted consecutively even if the process of the previous update is not complete, the target goal is always according to the last submitted update.
 This means, the previous updates are ignored.

-Once the new revision is created completely and up and running, the entire traffic of requests is navigated to the new revision, and the original workload is terminated.
-Then the update process is considered complete.
+Once the new revision is created completely and is up and running, the entire traffic of requests is navigated to the new revision, the original revision is terminated and the resources are sent back to the shared pool.
+Only then is the update process considered complete.

 It is important to note that: